How to Run Effective Product Experiments: Problems, Causes & Solutions

 What is hypothesis testing?

 A hypothesis test examines two or more affirmations about a parameter or a feature to determine which one is better for our product.
 Did you conduct experiments in your science class?
 It’s almost the same as conducting a hypothetical experiment in a science class.
 Make an observation, form questions on the information that you have obtained, and work on the solutions in different ways.
 Let’s take a look at some ways to test the hypothesis.
+Learn how to do Hypothesis Testing in Shorter Loop.

 Different ways to test the hypothesis